-While cases are high and rising, everybody needs to continue to act carefully and remain cautious.
+While cases of Covid-19 (Coronavirus) remain, everybody needs to continue to act carefully and remain cautious.
 These key protections remain in place across England:

-symptomatic testing and targeted asymptomatic testing in education, high risk workplaces and to help people manage their personal risk
+symptomatic and regular asymptomatic testing to help people manage their personal risk

-isolating when positive or when contacted by NHS Test and Trace
+isolating when positive, or when contacted by NHS Test and Trace and not otherwise exempt.

 For further information visit the gov.uk website: www.gov.uk/guidance/covid-19-coronavirus-restrictions-what-you-can-and-cannot-do

 You may be entitled to a £500 Test and Trace Support Payment if you are a Tendring resident, in financial hardship and meet the criteria.